aisingapore/PeekingDuck/docs/node_data_glossary.md

 The order of the bboxes corresponds to the order of "labels" and "scores".

 ```
-"bboxes":   [np.array([x1, y1, x2, y2]),
+"bboxes":   np.array(np.array([x1, y1, x2, y2]),
                      ...
-             np.array([x1, y1, x2, y2])]
+                     np.array([x1, y1, x2, y2]))
 ```

 ### "bbox_labels"

-A list of labels of the name of classes of object detected.
+A numpy array of labels of the name of classes of object detected.
 The order of the labels corresponds to the order of "bboxes" and "scores".

 ```
-"labels":   [str, str, ..., str]
+"labels":   np.array(str, str, ..., str)

-example:    ["person", "person", ...]
+example:    np.array("person", "person", ...)
 ```

 ### "bbox_scores"

-A tf tensor of the confidence scores for the objects predicted.
+A numpy array of the confidence scores for the objects predicted.
 The order of the scores corresponds to the order of "bboxes" and "labels".
 Note that the score is between 0 and 1.

 ```
-"scores": tf.Tensor([float, float, ..., float])
+"scores": np.array(float, float, ..., float)

 example:
-"scores": tf.Tensor([0.847334, 0.7039472, 0.243511])
+"scores": np.array(0.847334, 0.7039472, 0.243511)
 ```

 ### "keypoints"